spencermeyer/A-Little-WebScraping/README.md

 This is my WebScraping example.

-It is based on a Node.js framework.
+It is based on a Node.js framework, uses Express as a router.

 I'm using Cheerio.js and Request.js to get tabulated data from an external website and save it as JSON.